Part of a series on |

 - ^ "Founding Family: "Morality" versus Same-Sex Marriage".
 Church of Satan.
 Archived from the original on October 27, 2013.
 Retrieved December 24, 2020.

-- ^ Jump up to:a b "UUPA website".
+- ^ b a"UUPA website".
 Archived from the original on December 5, 2019.
 Retrieved December 17, 2019.

 - ^ "Unitarian Universalist Association: Rule II, Section C-2.3.: Non-discrimination".
 Archived from the original on May 18, 2015.